HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 ## Mobile Search Engine Optimization (SEO)

-For any website, acquisition is a critical step, the best optimised mobile website is no different to the worse if no one finds and visits it.
+For any website, acquisition is a critical step, the best optimized mobile website is no different to the worse if no one finds and visits it.

 The primary avenue of discovery is quite likely to be from a search engine, along with social media and links from other websites.